-7. Although the Agency has the authority under a comprehensive safeguards agreement to verify the peaceful use of all nuclear material in a State (i.e. the correctness and completeness of the State's declarations), the tools available to the Agency under such an agreement are limited.
-The Model Additional Protocol12, approved by the Board of Governors in 1997, equips the Agency with important additional tools that provide broader access to information and locations.
-The measures provided for under an additional protocol thus significantly increase the Agency's ability to verify the peaceful use of all nuclear material in a State with a comprehensive safeguards agreement.
+7. Although the Agency has the authority under a CSA to verify the peaceful use of all nuclear material in a State (i.e. the correctness and completeness of the State's declarations), the tools available to the Agency under such an agreement are limited.
+The Model Additional Protocol11, approved by the Board of Governors in 1997, equips the Agency with important additional tools that provide broader access to information and locations.
+The measures provided for under an additional protocol (AP) thus significantly increase the Agency's ability to verify the peaceful use of all nuclear material in a State with a CSA.